SakariasLilja/GymLifts/README.md

 The application functions as a personal project to develop and showcase my skills.

-The program is written in C#, utilising the .NET Framework and .NET MAUI (~ a newer Xamarin) to produce a multi-platform mobile application from a single code-base.
+The program is written in C#, utilising the .NET Framework and .NET MAUI (~ a newer Xamarin) and SQLite to produce a multi-platform mobile application from a single code-base.
 The app utilises a Shell navigation system and employs a model-view- viewmodel architecture.
 This is a tried and true architecture, which emphasises system security through layers, where functionality is split between layers and